 Dropping 30 pounds in 2-3 months

-Portion control is everything.
+How to lose 30 pounds in 2 months: portion control is everything.
 Start by using measuring cups to train your eye to learn what a proper portion is.
 Most of my clients are usually shocked by how much smaller the right size is for things, so I suggest eating your meal on a salad plate.
 The smaller dish makes it seem like there is way more food in front of you than there actually is.
 And eat colorfully!
 Half your plate should be vegetables, then the remaining half should be split evenly between carbs and protein.
 Opt for fresh, seasonal produce whenever possible, but if that’s not an option, frozen is always better than canned.

 This is also a good time to start looking into supplementation.
 A high-quality multi vitamin is a must, but there are tons of other options out there to complement it.
 The choices can be overwhelming, and adding to the confusion is the fact that supplements are not regulated by the FDA.
 So you’ll want to choose products that are third-party tested.
 They’re pricier, but remember that you get what you pay for.
 Turn to a nutrition or fitness professional for help in choosing the right product.

-Become besties with a calorie tracker while you’re at it.
+In order to lose 30 pounds fast, become besties with a calorie tracker while you’re at it.
 Many people eat roughly 20% more calories than they think, so a calorie tracker can be a great reality check.
 There are loads of free apps that can help you.
 Some get pretty fancy, even showing graphs breaking down the amount of carbs, proteins, and veggies you ate in percentages.
 Just make sure to track everything — both the good and the bad.

 Staying active is super important, but for some added motivation, find yourself a weight loss buddy.
 Partner workouts are always fun but what’s more important is the built in accountability that you get when teaming up with someone.
 Plus it’s pretty awesome to have someone cheering you on as you work.
 Just make sure to return the favor.

-To burn fat fast, ensure your workout routine combines cardio with heavy training.
+To lose 30 pounds fast, ensure your workout routine combines cardio with heavy training.
 That doesn’t mean you need to go all out with Olympic weightlifting, but play around with different modalities (trainer speak for exercise equipment.)
 That can include kettlebells, TRX, resistance bands, or even just your bodyweight.
 Compound movements like burpees are great because they work multiple muscle groups at once, which makes your sweat sesh very efficient.
 Just be extra cautious with your form, and if you’re unsure of something ask one of the trainers working the floor at your gym.
 If that’s not an option, use your judgement.
 Exercises are meant to tire your muscles, not hurt body parts.
 So if something doesn’t feel quite right, skip it for now.

-No matter what, keep your eye on the prize.
+Whether you’re looking how to lose 30 pounds in a month or how to lose 30 pounds in 2 months, just remember to keep your eye on the prize.
 You’re going to rock this – just practice patience as you go along.